-A few weeks ago, I decided to take a spontaneous weekend trip away.
-I was browsing for flights and came across a total bargain to Riga.
-So I thought, why not?
-I’ll be honest, I didn’t do any research before my trip, I was simply excited to get out there and explore again.
+A couple of weeks ago, I decided to take a spontaneous weekend trip to Riga, Latvia.
+I didn’t do any research before the trip, I was simply excited to be going on a solo trip to explore again.

-I arrived in Riga late in the evening and I ended up walking around the city for a while looking for where I was staying.
-I was immediately struck by how beautiful the city was at night, especially with all of the christmas lights.
+I arrived in Latvia late in the evening and in my usual fashion, I ended up walking around Riga for a while before I could find the place I was staying.
+I was immediate struck by how beautiful Riga looked at night, especially with all of the Christmas decorations lighting up the city.

-I decided to take a walking tour of the city and joined the alternative tour of Riga.
+On my first morning in the city, I decided to join a free walking tour of the city – I went for the Alternative Tour of Riga.
 This walking tour takes you outside of the old town – which is actually only 1/300th of Riga!

 We went to some interesting spots that are lesser known and our guide told us about the history of the city.
-I felt that it gave a different insight into Riga and it was really great to explore a different side of the city, that most visitors don’t see.
+I felt that it gave a different insight into Riga and it was really great to explore a different side of the city, that most visitors don’t take the time to see.

 My favourite location was probably the moscow suburbs, a place that most tourist will avoid.
-It is the oldest district in Riga, dating back to the fourteenth century!
+It is the oldest district in Riga, dating back to the fourteenth century.
 It is a mismatch with old wooden houses, interesting buildings and jewish memorials.
-But it definitely has it’s own unique vibe, which I really enjoyed.
+It definitely has it’s own unique vibe, which I really enjoyed.

 I then spent some time wandering around the picturesque old town, taking in the incredible Art Nouveau architecture.
 It’s difficult to not enjoy walking along the old cobbled streets and finding new and interesting buildings around every corner.

-On my second day, I chose to head out of the city with a new friend (Hi Judi, if you are reading this haha).
-We took the train to Sigulda and the journey was amazing.
+On the second day, I chose to head out of the city with a new friend I met at breakfast.
+We took the train to Sigulda and the journey was wonderful.
 The train was incredibly slow, but that allows you to take in the views of the countryside.

 - Take a walking tour, it’s a great way to orientate yourself within the city.
 With a local guide you’ll see places you may never have found on your own.
 I joined Riga Free Tour and it was a lovely way to spend a morning.
 It’s especially great for other solo travellers.

-- Don’t spend your whole time in the old town!
-As tempting as it is, there are so many different places just a short journey from Riga.
-You can get an insight into the lifestyle in Latvia outside of the city…. pick a place and go!
+- Don’t spend your whole trip in the Old Town.
+As tempting as it is to spend your whole time in the city, there are so many different places just a short journey from Riga.
+You can get a deeper insight into the lifestyle in Latvia – simply pick a place and go.